dannaux/rn-login-example/README.md

 ## Development setup

+(Personal use only.
+This is just as a help for when I pick up this code again, in a couple of days, weeks, months.)

+0. Code in /Work/Development/rn-login-example
 1. Keycloak in /Work/Development/keycloak-4.0.0.Beta1/, start with
     `./standalone.sh -Djboss.socket.binding.port-offset=100 -b=0.0.0.0`
   * Offset for no particular reason, but this makes KeyCloak run on port 8180.